-This course is available for in-person and remote (online) learning.
+This course is available for on-campus & remote (online) learning.
+All students participate in interactive, real-time classes.

 This course introduces students to foundations of and recent developments in international climate change policy.
 Topics covered include climate change response options, and economic and policy perspectives on the problem of international cooperation; international environmental agreements, especially the UN Framework Convention on Climate Change and the Paris Agreement; international carbon markets and climate finance; cooperation on technology; international dimensions of adaptation to climate change; relationship with other international objectives such as the Sustainable Development Goals; and international governance of climate change action.
 The course provides a non-technical introduction to some economic thinking on climate change, no prior economics study in needed.
 The course is interactive and students are encouraged to actively engage.